 The Foundation Course is the first step for any healthcare professional looking to start out in the aesthetic medicine field.
 This intensive, hands-on training course is designed to equip delegates to carry out the most commonly requested dermal filler treatments.
 Training in Botox® is delivered together with dermal filler teaching.

 The Foundation Course consists of an opening session where theoretical material is covered, followed by a majority of the day injecting live model patients under direct observation of one of our expert trainers.
-An overview of the timetable and content can be found below:

 Following the course, you will have access to one of our expert trainers to discuss cases.
 This ensures you will have the support you need to move seamlessly into the aesthetics industry.

 The Foundation Course is CPD accredited, providing a total of 8 CPD points.
-Upon completion, successful delegates will be awarded the Interface Aesthetics Foundation Certificate, which will enable them to obtain cosmetic insurance and to start practising straight away.
+Upon completion, successful delegates will be awarded the Interface Aesthetics Foundation Diploma, which will enable them to obtain cosmetic insurance and to start practising straight away.

 Delegates will cover the 8 core modules through self-directed study using our Level 7 study material.
 There is a large degree of flexibility in this stage, and study can be at a pace that fits with your other work and life commitments.
 The units covered are:

 Unit 1: Principles of History, Ethics and Law in Aesthetic Medicine

 Unit 2: Principles of Treatment in Aesthetic Medicine

 Unit 3: Principles of Cosmetic Psychology in Aesthetic Medicine